Godson330/MBL-Hightech-Assessment/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Overview

+This project encompasses multiple testing strategies across different components and functionalities.

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\